 Some of his greatest mayoral accomplishments have resulted from his consistent enthusiasm toward developing inter-municipal partnerships.
 These partnerships have allowed residents to reap the rewards of new facilities and also experience world-class events that would otherwise not have been possible.
-Mayor Rennie is also an advocate for economic development and spends a great deal of time working with new businesses that are looking to expand in the community.
+Councillor Rennie is also an advocate for economic development and spends a great deal of time working with new businesses that are looking to expand in the community.
 In addition, he has owned and operated a business in Whitecourt for the past 25 years.

 Dale McQueen grew up in the Fort Assiniboine area and commencing school in 1966 at the Fort Assiniboine School.
 His family started out on a homestead lease in the Topland area and moved to the Lone Pine area in 1972.
 After graduating high school Dale went to work for Simpson Timber in Blue Ridge.
 He worked as a labourer, millwright, and purchasing agent.
 He left the mill after his father passed away and commenced farming full-time, however a few years later returned to the Mill as a contractor in the purchasing department for West Fraser for several years.

 Dale and his wife Joanne currently run a mixed farming operation, with the cow calf operation being their main interest.
 They raised their son Steve on the farm who is now a millwright at West Fraser and helps them with the farming as time will allow.